 Getting started on social media

-Now that you’re ready and raring to set up social media accounts for your school, we can get stuck into the nitty-gritty stuff.
+Now that you’re ready to set up social media accounts for your school, we can get stuck into the nitty-gritty stuff.
 If you’ve already seen the light and have established your accounts, feel free to skip ahead to the next section.

 Which social media platforms should you use?